RobCTs/Interactive_Graphics_project/animation/README.md

 ## Features
 The animations primarily involve the character Penelope performing various actions.
 These animations are divided into two main scenes:

-- **Changing Room Scene**: Penelope performs specific actions such as blinking, breathing, walking, and running.
+- **Changing Room Scene**: Penelope performs specific actions such as breathing, walking and running.

 - **3D Scene**: Penelope moves within a dynamic 3D environment using predefined animation packs.